nirzezak/trash_picking/README.md

 TODO - add a video here

 * Waste sorting with multiple arms simulation using motion planing algorithms and multiprocessing
+* Our package features a non-interruptive solution to motion planning by handling collision checks and motion planning computations in a sandbox simulation that runs in a different process in the background
+* The result is a fluid, real-time simulation and a stable environment
+  * Other motion planning projects compute motion planning inside the simulated environment, which affects (and ruins) the environment itself
 * Project for the workshop in algorithms for robot motion planning in Tel Aviv University

 ## Requirements